Tips for Your First Road Trip With a Newborn in Dallas

 Prepare for Feeding and Diapering on the Go

 For breastfeeding, bring a nursing cover if you prefer privacy, and plan to stop at safe, comfortable locations for feeding breaks.
-Plan your stops around feeding times if your baby is on a schedule.
+If your baby is on a schedule, plan your stops around feeding times.

 Be Prepared for Emergencies